ds5110/git-intro/README.md

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

+If you find any mistakes in this repo, please submit a pull request.

 ## Contents

 * [README.md](README.md) (this document): guidelines for github-classroom assignment submission in DS 5110